trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     This property enables redistribution of data before writing.
 This can eliminate the performance impact of data skew when writing by hashing it across nodes in the cluster.
-It can be disabled when it is known that the output data set is not skewed in order to avoid the overhead of hashing and redistributing all the data across the network.
-This can also be specified on a per-query basis using the ``redistribute_writes`` session property.
+It can be disabled, when it is known that the output data set is not skewed, in order to avoid the overhead of hashing and redistributing all the data across the network.
+This can be specified on a per-query basis using the ``redistribute_writes`` session property.

 .. _tuning-memory: